 So ask yourself, “should I risk possible material misstatements, or is it time to start thinking about incorporating lease accounting software?”
 We suggest the latter.
-As you are reviewing everything necessary to prepare to transition (read our step-by-step guide), it’s time to evaluate all the requirements you’ll need to be in compliance.
+As you are reviewing everything necessary to transition, it’s time to evaluate all the requirements you’ll need to be in compliance.

 Your lease accounting software RFP must contain questions on the following:

-New FASB ASC 842 and IFRS 16 lease accounting standards functionality
+New FASB, IFRS, and GASB lease accounting standards functionality

 For companies that comply with IFRS 16, there are 2 transition methods: full retrospective and cumulative approach (for which there are 2 options).
 It needs to calculate all 3 methods for each individual lease.
-Also, it should be able to provide complete disclosures required under FASB ASC 842 and IFRS 16.
+Also, it should be able to provide complete disclosures.

 Software should be sophisticated enough to: